mshenhera/test-jenkins-pipeline/frontend/readme.md

-trigger build for frontend only.
+trigger build for frontend only - failed